-Center for Language Education
+Institute for Language Education

-The Center for Language Education is part of the School of Liberal Arts and is responsible for courses in English as a Second Language, a Master of Science degree in Teaching English as a Foreign Language, and State of New Hampshire certification for public school teachers in English as a Second Language.
+The Institute for Language Education is part of the School of Liberal Arts and is responsible for courses in English as a Second Language, a Master of Science degree in Teaching English as a Foreign Language, and with the School of Education, State of New Hampshire certification for public school teachers in English as a Second Language.
 It conducts English proficiency assessment for the university, and collaborates with state and local groups to address the ESL needs of immigrants and refugees in southern New Hampshire.